SingleDigitIQ/cozylights/README.md

 5. While you could cope that CPU just does not have enough cache and all, clearly, LuaJIT is best at optimizing *simple* loops.
 Branches, hash look ups, math?
 Try your best to decrease the amount for all of those in a loop.
 It appears that Lua would rather iterate uselessly over and over again the same entries, than have a branch to cut amount of iterations/operations in general.
 Optimization tip is basically this: try to break down a complicated loop into several simpler loops.
 LuaJIT is ridiculously fast with simple loops.

 6. It appears that most popular object positioned most efficiently in memory.
-I am not entirely certain how exactly does that happen, because I didn't study LuaJIT source since it's underwhelming performance in anything remotely complicated leaves me feeling powerless, so it's not fun.
+I am not entirely certain how exactly does that happen, because I didn't study LuaJIT source much since it's underwhelming performance in anything remotely complicated leaves me feeling powerless, so it's not fun.
 A hack could be a loop that interacts with an object on startup, if you call/interact with the object enough times it will be slightly faster.
 It is noticeable in massively expensive loops.

 7. If you know you are guaranteeed to have an object consume more RAM during runtime, you may want to preallocate if the codebase is complex enough.
 Well, at least this behavior can be fully expected based on fundamentals.